 The presidential pardon of the Thanksgiving turkey has become an annual event, but the peace pact between the fowl and the White House is a relatively new thing.
 And in fact, a few presidents actually ate their guests!

 On Tuesday, President Donald Trump will take part in a traditional ceremony where two lucky birds will be sent to a special exhibit at Virginia Tech after receiving an official reprieve at the White House.
+This year, turkeys named Carrots and Peas will get their moment of fame.

 The first president to unofficially pardon a turkey was Abraham Lincoln, who instructed the White House to save a bird given to the president.
 Lincoln’s son had grown fond of the bird (and the president was a big animal lover).